Jerry L. Mize

 Jerry’s teaching experience includes teaching both face-to-face and online, in various modalities, and teaching students at 2- and 4- year institutions.
 He is extremely interested in creating courses that guide students in the applicability of course material beyond the classroom (virtual or in person).
 His courses focus on reflection and multiple forms of learning and assessment so students have a well-rounded experience that can fit their needs.
 As online coordinator, he also strives to make sure students have appropriate access and needs met as they navigate through their online program.

 Jerry’s educational background includes a master's degree in Applied Developmental Psychology from George Mason University and a second master's degree in Clinical Mental Health Counseling from The College of William & Mary.
-He went straight into graduate school from undergrad with a desire to do research, receiving training as he got his master’s in Applied Developmental Psychology from George Mason University.
-Upon graduating, Jerry took note of a desire to do clinical work and began his journey at The College of William & Mary to get his second masters degree.
-While at W&M he received an amazing opportunity to begin teaching and launched that career as well.
-During his time at The College of William & Mary he gained clinical training and also was a Graduate Research Fellow for the Social Justice and Diversity Research Program in the School of Education.
-Jerry continues to explore his research interests in areas of adjustment, trauma, identity, and telehealth.
-He is also passionate about accessibility to education and mental health resources.
+He went straight into graduate school from undergrad, with a desire to do research, and received training as he earned his master’s in Applied Developmental Psychology from George Mason University.
+Upon graduating, Jerry recognized a desire to pursue clinical work and began his journey at The College of William & Mary to earn his second master's degree.
+While at W&M, he received an amazing opportunity to begin teaching and launched his career.
+During his time at W&M, he gained clinical training and was also a Graduate Research Fellow.
+Jerry continues to explore his research interests in areas of sexuality training/education among therapists, therapist comfort and competence, and sexual health and wellness.

 Selected Publications